pawaters/dating-app/README.md

 - how to ensure my partner has same environment to work on - docker or just make sure installs are the same?
 - can go through your file structure and explain what is in each and what was the reasoning?
 - why and how MCV ?
+- how did you choose your front end ? did you draw?
+- how did define your the MVC elements?